happyfarmer/happyfarm-win.github.io/collections/_posts/2021-05-24-SSD-endurance.md

 ## Questions or concerns, and note for SSD vendors

 Please reach out to Jonmichael Hands, VP of Storage Business Development, if you are an SSD vendor, partner, cloud provider, or have any Chia and storage use questions.
-Send and email to hello@chia.net to get connected.
+Send and email to hello@happyfarm.win to get connected.

 ```